Project

 Transmission of digital dermatitis in dairy cattle

-Digital Dermatitis (DD) is an important claw infection in dairy cattle, leading to poor health and welfare.
-Therefore, to better breed against DD, it is vital to understand the transmission of DD better, and in particular, to estimate the genetic variation in the propensity of individuals to infect others, the so-called Indirect Genetic Effect.
+Digital Dermatitis (DD) is an important claw infection in dairy cattle, leading to poor health and wellbeing.
+Therefore, to better breed against DD, it is crucial to better understand the transmission of DD, and, in particular, to estimate the genetic variation in the propensity of individuals to infect others, the so-called Indirect Genetic Effect.